-Lots of adults and learners of all ages take time to improve their skills.
+Adults and learners of all ages take time to improve their skills.
 There are lots courses and other ways to learn.
-You can visit BBC Skillswise online to learn useful tips on basic skills like:
+You can visit BBC Skillswise online to learn basic skills including functional skills like:

 - writing a letter